dimagi/commcare-hq/DEV_SETUP.md

 * Minimum required packages
   * `$ pip install -r requirements/requirements.txt`

-(If this fails you may need to [install lxml's dependencies](https://stackoverflow.com/a/5178444/8207).)
+(If this fails you may need to [install lxml's dependencies](https://stackoverflow.com/a/5178444/8207) or pango.)

 Note that once you're up and running, you'll want to periodically re-run these steps, and a few others, to keep your environment up to date.
 Some developers have found it helpful to automate these tasks.
 For pulling code, instead of `git pull`, you can run [this script](https://github.com/dimagi/commcare-hq/blob/master/scripts/update-code.sh) to update all code, including submodules.
 [This script](https://github.com/dimagi/commcare-hq/blob/master/scripts/hammer.sh) will update all code and do a few more tasks like run migrations and update libraries, so it's good to run once a month or so, or when you pull code and then immediately hit an error.